danialjunejo/Todo-app/README.md

-## TODO APP
+# TODO APP

-This project constains a simple TODO app
+This project contains a simple TODO app.

-It has following features-
+## Features

--anyone can create a todo
+- Anyone can create a todo.
--anyone can see their existing todos
+- Anyone can see their existing todos.
--anyone can mark down a todo as done
+- Anyone can mark a todo as done.